top of page

 Our family

-In the booming British colony after a perilous one-month journey by boat, they set up an overseas branch of the family's business, which already had by then a storied history.
-Our family's ancestors had apprenticed under a master craftsman sometime in the Ming Dynasty (pre-1644) in Tong'an, Nan’an county (同安, 南安县), Quanzhou of southern Fujian Province.
+After surviving a perilous one-month journey by boat, they arrived in the booming British colony.
+There, they set up an overseas branch of the family's business, which already had by then a storied history.

-our master’s descendants, and migrated to Kinmen Island, just off the coast of Xiamen and today a part of modern-day Taiwan.
+named Beh Kwee Kee (马开基) in Tong'an, Nan’an county (同安, 南安县), Quanzhou of southern Fujian Province.
+Out of courtesy, our ancestors felt it was not appropriate to compete with our master’s descendants.
+In 1891, they migrated to Kinmen Island, just off the coast of Xiamen and today a part of modern-day Taiwan.

-That first child, Ng Tze Yong (黄智勇), started apprenticing in 2021, taking Say Tian Hng into its 4th generation.
+That first child, Ng Tze Yong (黄智勇), started apprenticing in 2021, taking Say Tian Hng into its 6th generation.

 say tian hng old photos 11.jpg